a0lats/Task-Manager-App/README.md

 # Task Manager App

 ## Description
 A Python app that lets users manage tasks with:
 - Add new tasks
 - Edit existing tasks
 - Mark tasks as completed

-Tasks are saved persistently in a JSON file so they remain after the program exits.
+Tasks are stored persistently in a JSON file so they remain available even after the program exits.

 ---

 ## Technologies
 - Python
-- JSON
+- JSON (for storage)

 ---